gobrin111/cse312Cave/README.md

 ## How To Change Your Profile Picture (Media Uploads)
 If you're already registered and signed up, click on your profile picture top left and click on the "Change Profile Picture" button.
+Your desired profile picture will show up in the live chat when you send a message.

 ## Our Deployment Link